Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 - `input.user_properties.email` refers to the `email` field in user properties.
 - the `if` directive is used to check wether the `input.user_id` exists. if it doesn't, the `external_id` field is omitted from the output.
 - the `!` mark in the expression after `input.user_properties.email` can be used to include a default value if there is no such field in the `input`.
 If you don't add a default value, the output contains an empty string instead.

+## FAQs

+### How long does it take for events to be streamed?

+We have a target for a minute latency from receiving the event and then sending this event.
+Please note that results may vary based on their load, their endpoints error rate / capacity, if they have batch processing or not, etc.

+### Do the forwarded events come from a single IP address?

+We don’t have a single ip address for the events, we have multiple hosts streaming them out.

+### What is our error handling mechanism?

+We have a robust retry approach as we make a delivery attempt first when we see the event, and then on failures, we make nine more attempts over 4 hours, regardless of the error.
+We also have a retry mechanism within each attempt: on 5xx errors and 429 throttling.
+We do attempt an immediate retry with these policies (i) Max attempts: 3 (ii) Exponential retry with initial wait duration of 100 ms, doubling each time, and with a 50% jitter (iii) We won’t make another attempt after 4 seconds.

+So in summary
+- On failures that look to be retryable ( 5xx errors and 429) we can make up to 27 attempts in batches of 3 over 4 hours.
+- Other failures will still be attempted 9 separate times over 4 hours